tazdij/mojo/documentation/sitetree.md

 * HtmlNode
 * MarkdownNode
 * TemplateNode (TemplateLite)
-* WYSIWYGNode - Node exactly HTML.
+* WYSIWYGNode - Not exactly HTML.
 It is Structured JSON, generating HTML
 * EntityNode (Loads an Entity into a template)
 * EntityCollectionNode (Like a WP ArchivePage, but with a Selection Query)
 * DynamicEntityNode (Using a URL Parameter, can load a node of a specific type)